-The Centre for Media Research welcomes applications from prospective students within the fields of film, television, media, gaming, publishing and cultural studies, supporting innovative research that takes both theoretical and practice-based approaches.
+We welcome applications from prospective students within the fields of film, television, media, gaming, publishing and cultural studies.

 The Centre benefits from a number of specialist research clusters made up of a variety of theoretical and practice-based researchers, and as a research student you will have the opportunity to join these clusters and take part in a range of our research activities, including symposia, conferences and public engagement events.
 Our research clusters comprise: Digital Materialities, Film & Social Context, and Play & Multiplatform.

 Proposals are therefore welcome from prospective PhD students interested in the Research Centre's core areas of specialism, including: